Rsantct/pe.audio.sys/pe.audio.sys/doc/05_Configuration.md

   **`pe.audio.sys/start.py all`**

-The provided tool `bin/peaudiosys_view_brutefir.py` will help you on mapping outputs, delays, coeefs and filters running.
+The provided tool `bin/peaudiosys_view_brutefir.py` will help you on mapping outputs, delays, coeefs, filters running, polarity and gains.

 When things seems to be ok, you can try to use the actual alsa sound card, but **still keep your AMP switched off**: